CitiesSkylinesMultiplayer/CSM/README.md

 ## Usage (Server)

 1. Create a new game or open an existing game (if using an existing game, make a backup!)
+2. Open the "Pause Menu" (using the ESC key)
-2. Click the `Multiplayer` button on the top-left of your screen.
+3. Click the `Multiplayer` button on the top of the menu.
-3. Update any of the fields to your liking, click `Create Server`.
+4. Update any of the fields to your liking, click `Create Server`.

 ## Usage (Clients)